 Since her arrival at the family business, Éléonore's know-how has been evident and her skills in management and marketing have become invaluable assets.
 She has collaborated in creating several different product lines, derived from raw farm materials.
-This young manager also contributes in making her company known throughout North America for the quality and diversity of its products and for its educational component.
+This young manager also contributes in making her company known throughout North America and abroad for the quality and diversity of its products and for its educational component.

 Steve presides over the family business that specializes in the pollination of small fruit crops.
 Over the years, this manager has ensured his farm's sustainability by offering a pollination service in various regions of Québec.
 The future looks promising for this young visionary whose business is constantly expanding and posed to become one of the leading pollinators in Québec.

 Jean-François Dion, of Aux fruits de la colline (Sainte-Marie-de-Beauce, Chaudière-Appalaches) received a $1,500 bursary from the Fonds d’investissement pour la relève agricole (FIRA).

 Since its creation in 2005, 30 young people have received an award of excellence.

 This contest is for new farm entrepreneurs who, through their professional skills and management qualities, stand apart with a profile of excellence.

 To win: one $5,000 grant and two $2,500 grants

 The aim of the Tournez-vous vers l'excellence!
 Contest is to showcase the individual contribution of entrepreneurs.
 Note that only one person may present an application per operation, even if the operation has two associates with equal shares.